 This specimen-based virtual flora covers the Intermountain Region, which is defined as the region between the Sierra Nevada and the Rocky Mountains, but the precise interpretation of the phrase varies.
 The region’s biota is determined in large part by its variable and scant precipitation, most of which falls in winter, and its large fluctuations in temperature, both daily and seasonal.

-The Madrean Archipelago Biodiversity Assessment Project (MABA) virtual data portals were created to serve as a gateway for the research community and general public to access a growing collection of specimen and observations records obtained from the Sky Island Region of southwestern US and northern Mexico.
+The Madrean Discovery Expeditions (MDE) and Madrean Archipelago Biodiversity Assessment (MABA) Projects virtual data portals were created to serve as a gateway for the research community and general public to access a growing collection of specimen and observations records obtained from the Sky Island Region of southwestern US and northern Mexico.

 Mid-Atlantic Herbaria Consortium